-We have read your resume, and we know what you have done before applying for this job.
+We have read your resume.
+We know what you have done before applying for this job–if anything.

-But we will still ask about your experience, to see whether you talk positively or negatively about teaching, about your former colleagues and superiors, about your own experience.
+But we may still ask about your experience, to see whether you talk positively or negatively about teaching, your former colleagues and superiors, your own experience.

-We also want to see if you idealize this job, or if you see it realistically, with all good and bad that belongs to a job of a teacher.
+We also want to see if you idealize this job, or if you see it realistically, with all good and bad things that belongs to teaching.